-- In the case of a licensed product, in the summary of product characteristics (SmPC) for that product. - In the case of any other investigational medicinal product, in the IB relating to the trial in question.
+- In the case of a licensed product, in the summary of product characteristics (SmPC) for that product. - ❖ In the case of any other investigational medicinal product, in the IB relating to the trial in question.

-G. Third Party:
+I. Third Party

-For the purpose of this guidance documents means that the entity who is nor the manufacturer neither the importer.
+For the purpose of this guidance documents a Third Party means that the entity who is northe manufacturer neither the importer.